ldijkman/randomnerd_esp32_wifi_manager/README.md

 and restart with fixed ip == autoconnect 2.0?

-asked maker of bonjoutbrowser app if he can display network info in his bonjoutbrowser app
+asked maker of bonjourbrowser app if he can display network info in his bonjoutbrowser app

 to make life eassier